Listening for Dark Photon Radio from the Galactic Centre: Dark photon conversion in white dwarfs

 \section{Dark photon conversion in white dwarfs}

-In this Appendix we consider conversion in white dwarf environments that are either unmagnetised or weakly magnetised (as is the case for the boundary layer in the non-magnetic cataclysmic variables considered in the main text).
+Here we consider conversion in white dwarf environments that are either unmagnetised or weakly magnetised (as is the case for the boundary layer in the non-magnetic cataclysmic variables considered in the main text).
 In this case the opposite limit $\omega_c\ll \omega,\,\omega_p$ to the neutron star analysis applies, which implies $\epsilon'\simeq \eta'=-\omega_p^2/\omega^2$, $g\simeq 0$. \cref{eq:delAx,eq:delAy,eq:delAz,eq:delApx,eq:delApy,eq:delApz} still apply but simplify to

 where $i=x,y$, and $j=x,y,z$, and we have set $a=q=0$ because the vacuum contributions are sub-dominant (these equations could also be obtained directly from Eqs.~\eqref{eq:delAvec} and \eqref{eq:delApvec}, neglecting the magnetic field from the start).
 Therefore, the longitudinal mode of the photon $A_z$ evolves separately and only couples to the transverse modes through the derivative term.
 The dispersion relation $\omega=\omega_p$ of $A_z$ indicates that it does not propagate, so we drop this in the following analysis.
 The mixing of the transverse modes can be written in the symmetric form